A: Unfortunately not. Couples can be given 2 adjacent rooms in the same suite.

 A. Somebody appointed by the faculty sets up the schedules.
 These days, it's Lincoln Brown, a fine violinist in his own right.
 The person organizing the WOW group contacts Lincoln, e.g., by phone or email, once the group has been put together.

 A: The Northeast Kingdom of Vermont is renowned for its beautiful mountains, lakes, and charming towns.
 One can enjoy local restaurants or visit the local woodworking shop in Burke where a couple not only makes beautiful wooden bowls, but raise miniature donkeys as well!
 Nearby St. Johnsbury has a beautiful museum and the Dog Chapel replete with art by the late Stephen Huneck.

 A: VMAC is held at the Northern Vermont University campus in Lyndonville, VT.
 Dorm rooms are in suites with 2 full baths and a full kitchen.
 Some of the community rooms on campus are air conditioned.

 A: No; VMAC is largely the experience you want it to be.
 If you like to perform, you can play in (up to) two performances at our weekly concert (three if one of them is singing with our Madrigals group.)
 If you prefer to listen at the concert, that’s fine, too.

 A: The close-bonded community that stems from our common love of chamber music.
 VMAC is a small, friendly, welcoming community where music, art, nature, and friendship prevail.

-A: Please see the Registration page for the refund policy.
+A: Please see the Application page for the refund policy.